Customer notifications

 This same event type can also be used for subscription acquisition notifications.

 Send this notification to customers when some or all of an order's goods have shipped.
-The message must indicate which items are in the shipment and should ideally include delivery tracking information.
+The message must indicate which items are in the shipment and ideally include delivery tracking information.

 Recommended type